GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit02/unit02-20_spatial_preparation.md

 ---
-title: Homework: Prepare R Spatial
+title: "Homework: Prepare R Spatial"
 ---

 1. If you haven't already, get yourself an account for the [Sentinel Hub](https://scihub.copernicus.eu/dhus/#/home) of the ESA.